 What are Rare Earth Magnets?

-Rare-earth magnets are permanent magnets having a composition of alloys manufactured from rare earth element (mostly elements from lanthanide series, and alloys).
+Rare-earth magnets are permanent magnets having a composition of alloys manufactured from rare earth elements (mostly elements from lanthanide series, and alloys).

 - Rare earth magnets tend to be highly fragile and also would be exposed to corrosion, so they would be typically coated or plated to protect them from breaking or crumbling into powder.

 - The term “rare earth” could be confusing as these metals are not particularly rare or precious; they are usually abundant in plenty like tin or lead.